Drulac/template-literal/README.md

 ## usage

-usage is simple, the syntaxe is [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+Usage is simple, the syntaxe is [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 Expressions are enclosed by `${` and `}`.
 The value returned by the expression contained inside brackets is insered in the page code. `d` is the name of the object used to access data variable.